Vincibean/my-dayz-guide/guide/configuration-file.md

 disable3rdPerson=1;             // Toggles the 3rd person view for players (value 0-1)
 disableCrosshair=1;             // Toggles the cross-hair (value 0-1)

-disablePersonalLight = 1;       // Disables personal light for all clients connected to server lightingConfig = 1;             // 0 for brighter night setup, 1 for darker night setup

 serverTime="SystemTime";        // Initial in-game time of the server.
 "SystemTime" means the local time of the machine.
 Another possibility is to set the time to some value in "YYYY/MM/DD/HH/MM" format, f.e.
 "2015/4/8/17/23" . serverTimeAcceleration=6;       // Accelerated Time (value 0-24)// This is a time multiplier for in-game time.
 In this case, the time would move 24 times faster than normal, so an entire day would pass in one hour. serverNightTimeAcceleration=4;  // Accelerated Nigh Time - The numerical value being a multiplier (0.1-64) and also multiplied by serverTimeAcceleration value.
 Thus, in case it is set to 4 and serverTimeAcceleration is set to 2, night time would move 8 times faster than normal.
 An entire night would pass in 3 hours.